DPDK/dpdk/doc/guides/sample_app_ug/test_pipeline.rst

 *   Core A ("RX core") receives traffic from the NIC ports and feeds core B with traffic through SW queues.

-*   Core B ("Pipeline core") implements a single-table Intel® DPDK pipeline whose type is selectable through specific command line parameter.
+*   Core B ("Pipeline core") implements a single-table DPDK pipeline whose type is selectable through specific command line parameter.
     Core B receives traffic from core A through software queues, processes it according to the actions configured in the table entries that